-Five months after their hastily planned yet beautifully executed July wedding in Washington, D.C., Lt.and Mrs. Alonzo Smith, Jr. were finally going to be reunited in Germany (Alonzo had to hurry back to his post at Landstuhl Air Force Base shortly after the couple was married and Betty is getting ready to join him).
+Five months after their hastily planned yet beautifully executed July wedding in Washington, DC, Lt.and Mrs. Alonzo Smith, Jr. were finally going to be reunited in Germany (Alonzo had to hurry back to his post at Landstuhl Air Force Base shortly after the couple was married and Betty will soon join him).

-This is an excerpt from my forthcoming book, The Cloudsmith.
+This is an excerpt from my forthcoming book, Where The Clouds Dance.

 December 1954.
 Betty was deathly afraid to get on a plane and fly anywhere, let alone across the Atlantic.
 So, what could have been an eight-hour flight was now going to be a 4 to 5-day trip on the SS America, a grand, transatlantic ocean liner that had carried travelers out of New York Harbor to Europe for the past 15 years (barring a short stint as a troop transport ship during the Second World War).

-With its red, white, and blue all-over, steel exterior and stylish interiors, the ship was considered a fashionable way to travel overseas — although it was starting to lose some of its appeal due to competition from newer commercial flights that jetted passengers overseas in the name of advanced travel.
+With its red-white-and-blue all-over steel exterior and stylish interiors, the ship was a fashionable way to travel overseas, although it was starting to lose some of its appeal due to competition from newer commercial flights that jetted passengers across the ocean in the name of advanced travel.

 After five months apart, she was finally going to be reunited with her husband.
-She wasn’t just leaving Otis Place or D.C., she was leaving the country — going to Europe.
+She wasn’t just leaving D.C., she was leaving the country — going to Europe.
 Just a short time ago, she could have never imagined that for herself.
-After all, she hadn’t had a pathway to go away to college yet, here she was.
+After all, she’d been the “old maid,” who was stuck on Otis Place.
+Yet, here she was.
 Getting ready to travel overseas.

 Her excitement buried any anxiety she felt about going abroad.
 But there was one problem.
 Betty was broke.